garak92/garak92/README.md

 ### Computer, philosophy, and sci-fi nerd reporting in 💻 📘 🖖

-- I am a professional software developer with 4 years of experience ranging from data engineering and analytics to full-stack web dev using the MERN stack 🌐
+- I am a professional software developer with 4 years of experience ranging from data engineering and analytics to full-stack web development
-- I code mostly in Javascript, Python, Rust, and SQL 💻 🐍 🦀
+- I code mostly in Java, Javascript, and SQL
-- I have some basic devops experience with tools such as Docker, Tyk, bash scripting, and Jenkins. 💲 🐳
+- I have experience working with tools such as Docker, Tyk, bash scripting, and Jenkins.
-- As a hobby, I love exploring the world of boomer shooters and gamedev in general :feelsgood: :feelsgood: :feelsgood:
+- As a hobby, I love exploring the world of boomer shooters and gamedev in general
-- I am passionate about Linux and the free software ecosystem in general :penguin: :penguin: :penguin:
+- I am passionate about Linux and the free software ecosystem
-- Besides programming, I enjoy reading books (I am a recovering philosophy major) 🤓
+- Besides programming, I enjoy reading books (I am a recovering philosophy major)

 <!--